 optional but recommend for classes that do not depend on third-party components.

 - Partial doubles

-Last published almost 5 years ago by Pritesh Jain.
+Last published over 7 years ago by Pritesh Jain.